scolumbia/Maze/README.md

 ## Examples of the Maze code
+Here is the main method of MazeGame.java.
+The main method reads in the maze from a file named "hard.txt" and creates an instance of a game object.
+It then reads the input file and fills a 2D array with a maze representation.
+Finally, it calls the playGame method.
 <img width="543" alt="Screen Shot 2021-10-17 at 12 15 14 AM" src="https://user-images.githubusercontent.com/49316183/137611034-908ae18c-1ee9-4e9f-a8d5-c2031051b61e.png">

+The playGame method reads in the user's desired direction from the keyboard.
+It maintains a count of how many moves the player has made.
+So long as the player doesn't enter "quit," the method prints the maze to the console and calls helper methods to make the move.

 <img width="426" alt="Screen Shot 2021-10-17 at 12 14 56 AM" src="https://user-images.githubusercontent.com/49316183/137611038-05fe58e4-5c34-4c8f-b4ef-d311d801654e.png">